wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 with the last argument setting to `false`, which means that the flush event may not be considered as a response to an earlier downgrade or invalidation, since the state here is stable.
-After simulating the local write back, the requestor is added as a sharer, and the `setEvict()` is called on the event with `false` to avoid simulating the write back multuple times in the case of retries.
+After simulating the local write back, the requestor is added as a sharer, and the `setEvict()` is called on the event with `false` to avoid simulating the write back multiple times in the case of retries.
 The state also transits to `E_B` and `M_B` for `E` and `M`, respectively, and the flush is forwarded to the lower level by calling `forwardFlush()`.
 Lastly, the flush event is marked as in progress by calling `setInProgress()`.
 This means that the flush event